wjbmattingly/bulk-image-clustering/README.md

 !bokeh serve demo --show --args demo.csv
 ```

-You should see in your browser bokeh server:
+You should see a bokeh server in your browser.
+If it does not load, try visiting: [http://localhost:5006/demo](http://localhost:5006/demo):

 ![Bokeh Server](images/demo_server.png)